Intellectual Development During Middle Adulthood

 Fluid Intelligence: Adaptability and Problem-Solving

 Fluid intelligence, on the other hand, refers to the ability to reason abstractly, solve novel problems, and adapt to new situations.
 This type of intelligence often reaches its peak in early adulthood and may begin a gradual decline in middle age.
-However, this decline is usually subtle and highly variable among individuals.
+Still, this decline is usually subtle and highly variable among individuals.
 The rate of decline is influenced by various factors, including lifestyle choices, health, and engagement in mentally stimulating activities.

 Memory: A Multifaceted Landscape